KennethRjp23/super-simple-stock-market/README.md

 ## Installation

-1. Ensure you have Python installed on your system (Python 3.6+ is recommended).
+1. Ensure you have Python installed on your system.
 2. Clone the repository or download the script.

 ```bash